-Upon publication, raw data will be made available in a public repository (e.g. Dryad or GitHub) as appropriate.
-Useful unpublished data will be made available in a public repository on conclusion of the project.
+Upon publication, raw data will be made available in a public repository (e.g. Dryad or GitHub) as appropriate

 What is the long-term preservation plan for the dataset?

 Data will be maintained in an established repository (European Nucleotide Archive for genomic data, Dryad for other types of data, GitHub for software pipelines).